PyFeeds/PyFeeds/docs/configure.rst

 output_path
 ~~~~~~~~~~~
 This is the path where the generated Atom feeds will be saved.
-You may server
+You may serve
 this directory with any webserver.

 .. code-block:: ini